Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 Thanks to this function, we can use **comsvcs.dll** to dump lsass process instead of uploading procdump and executing it.

+We just have to keep in mind that this technique can only be executed as **SYSTEM**.

 ## CrackMapExec module

 With this new tool, I modified the CrackMapExec module so it extracts passwords **remotely** from lsass dumps.